Caring for Your Child with Pertussis

 • you cannot wake up your child

-• coughing so hard and so long that your child cannot breathe or stops breathing
+• is coughing so hard and for so long that they cannot breathe or stop breathing

 • has had a seizure today (child passes out and is stiff or has jerking movements)